 The talk explores praxis/motor planning difficulties from an interdisciplinary perspective.
-It aims to provide parents and educators with insight into the complex, multi-step series of events that one must coordinate in order to produce a physical movement or speech sound – a process that is often taken for granted because, for most individuals, it occurs automatically.
+It aims to provide parents and educators with insight into the complex, multi-step series of events that one must coordinate in order to produce a physical movement or speech sound-a process that is often taken for granted because, for most individuals, it occurs automatically.
 Areas that will be discussed include:

 - The indicators for a motor planning difficulty, which may manifest through fine or gross motor difficulties, or speech distortions.